 Learn how to integrate the two important cost reduction systems that have revolutionized manufacturing.
 Target costing is used during the development and design stage of new products.
 It focuses on profit realization by planning quality products in the design and review stage.
 Kaizen costing helps you decrease production costs for existing products.
 Combining the target and kaizen methods leads to a complete cost reduction system that can be applied from product inception to completion.

-Describes the scope, framework, process, and tools for implementing an integrated target costing system, detailing aspects of the process such as focus on relationships with customers, suppliers, and dealers, and illustrating how the method has helped companies including Chrysler and Boeing.
-Includes b&w tables, charts, and diagrams.
+Our recommended book, Target Costing, describes the scope, framework, process, and tools for implementing an integrated target costing system.
+It details aspects of the process such as focus on relationships with customers, suppliers, and dealers.
+In turn, it illustrates how this method has helped companies including Chrysler and Boeing.
 For managers in marketing, engineering, finance, support, and logistics.

 In factories around the world, Toyota consistently makes the highest-quality cars with the fewest defects of any competing manufacturer, while using fewer man-hours, less on-hand inventory, and half the floor space of its competitors.
 The Toyota Way is the first book for a general audience that explains the management principles and business philosophy behind Toyota’s worldwide reputation for quality and reliability.